Impossible Pork: Everything we know about the newest plant-based meat substitute

 What's next for Impossible Foods?

 Pork is the most widely eaten meat in the world, but poultry is a close second.
-Impossible Foods said a chicken substitute is in the works, but didn't say when it would be available.
+Impossible Foods said chicken as well as fish substitutes are in the works, but didn't say when they would be available.

 For more in plant-based meat, see our comparison between Impossible Burger and Beyond Meat and how Impossible Burger stacks up to beef.